 Phonics is widely used in schools - often in combination with other methods of teaching children to read - but Ms Gilbert says it must be taught rigorously and systematically to have the best effect.

 It is a message the coalition government is keen to spread.

 Education Secretary Michael Gove wants children to be taught to read using phonics and before the election had said they should be able to do so by the age of six.

 The government is planning on introducing "a simple reading test" for six-year-olds to help identify those who need extra help.

 Tests will be piloted for a year from next June.

 In its business plan, published last week, the government included the target of promoting "systematic synthetic phonics in schools".

 Schools Minister Nick Gibb said: "This report provides further evidence of the success of systematic synthetic phonics in teaching children to read.
 The government is determined to raise the standard of reading in the first years of primary school so that children can master the basic decoding skills of reading early and then spend the rest of primary school reading to learn.

-"The schools highlighted in the report are also characterised by the high expectations which they place on pupils, and how those pupils rise to the challenge - achieving in areas of relatively high deprivation."'No magic formula'
+"The schools highlighted in the report are also characterised by the high expectations which they place on pupils, and how those pupils rise to the challenge - achieving in areas of relatively high deprivation."

 Teachers and head teachers say phonics is a good way of teaching children to read, but is not a magic formula and good teachers will use various strategies to meet their pupils' needs.